 - Does your CMS generate Mobile-Friendly Content / Responsive Design?

-- Does your website platform generate a XML Sitemap?
+- Does your website platform generate a XML Sitemap for page content, images and videos?

 What is WordPress?